 During 2011-12 renegotiations were made for the future of the project following the closure of the National Project announced in December 2011 by the Fire Minister.
 The Company now has four members which are Cheshire, Cumbria, Greater Manchester and Lancashire Fire & Rescue Authorities (FRAs).
-These authorities have agreed to continue to support the project in preparation for transferring their mobilising function to NW Fire Control Ltd and have been successful in obtaining support from DCLG to continue the project.
 The liability of each member in the event of the company being wound up is limited and shall not exceed £1.
 Each member of the company has the right to appoint 2 directors, who are Councillors appointed to their respective FRAs.
 All directors have equal voting rights.

-During 2013-14 the company has continued to be funded by a section 31 grant from the Department for Communities and Local Government (DCLG).
-Accommodation and implementation expenditure will continue to be funded during the project phase to implement the new Control Mobilising system.
-The grant is paid to Greater Manchester Fire & Rescue Authority as lead authority for the North West region and released to the company as required.
-There have also been contributions to the project from the four fire authorities.
-The transition of the Control function to NW Fire Control Ltd is is being implemented in the first quarter of 2014-15.
+During May 2014 all four services transferred their Control Room functions into the regionalised service provided by NW Fire Control Ltd. The cost of the service is charged out to the four FRAs on a pro rata basis agreed by a Service Level Agreement.
+The implementation phase continued to be funded by a section 31 grant from the Department for Communities and Local Government plus an ongoing grant to fund 66% of the lease costs for the building.
+The grant is paid to Greater Manchester Fire & Rescue Authority as lead Authority for the North West region and released to the company as required.
+There have also been contributions to the project from the four fire Authorities.